 Laurel smiles at the camera.
 She has a light skin tone and long, dark brown hair.

 Laurel Schut (she/her) began teaching at the College of Sustainability in 2019.
 She currently teaches Introductory Conflict Management for Sustainability (SUST/MGMT 2105), Food Systems & Sustainability (SUST 3101) and Environmental Decision Making (SUST 3000), as well as two Nova Scotia-based sustainability field courses (SUST 3301 & SUST/AGRI 3302).
-Presently, she is the College's Interim Associate Director for the Winter and Spring/Summer terms of the 2023-24 academic year.
+She served as the College's Interim Associate Director for the Winter and Spring/Summer terms of the 2023-24 academic year.

 As a self-described "multipotentialite," Laurel has interests and passions in many different fields.
 The College of Sustainability not only allows for this but celebrates diverse knowledge and passions as a necessity to innovative problem-solving and positive change.
 One of her goals as an Instructor is to actively model and support multipotentiality as a welcome and desirable trait for connecting ideas together in creative ways.
 She also tries to live her core values of authenticity, connection, and making a difference on a daily basis.